Earn AICP CM Credits with CitySPARK in Italy

 Who Are AICP CM Credits For?

-AICP Certification Maintenance (CM) credits are specifically designed for planners who have earned their credential through the American Institute of Certified Planners (AICP).
-These credits help certified planners maintain their professional standing and fulfill ongoing education requirements as part of their commitment to excellence in the planning field.
+AICP Certification Maintenance (CM) credits are specifically designed for urban planners who have earned their credential through the American Institute of Certified Planners (AICP).
+These credits help planners maintain their professional standing and fulfill ongoing education requirements as part of their commitment to excellence in the field.

-However, you do not need to be an AICP member or a certified planner to attend City SPARK.
+However,you absolutely do not need to be an urban planner to attend City SPARK.
 Our program welcomes professionals, students, academics, policymakers, designers, and anyone passionate about sustainable cities, whether you seek formal continuing education or simply want to participate in this unique international event.
-If you are not required to log CM credits, you can still join us, benefit from the learning experience, and contribute to vibrant discussions—no credential needed.

-Our curriculum focuses on practical application.
-You will not just observe Italian cities; you will analyze their strategies and learn how to adapt their successes for your own municipalities back home.
+Our field trip focuses on practical application.
+You will not just observe Italian cities; you will analyze their strategies and learn how to adapt their successes for your own communities.

-Our curriculum features seven distinct educational activities.
+Our field trip features seven distinct educational activities.
 Each session is led by local Italian experts and supported by our core team of seasoned American and international planning professionals.

 Activity 1: Driving Ecological Transition: Bologna's 'Città 30' and European Urban Policy